Medically reviewed on April 11, 2018.

 Most brands of doxycyline may be taken with food or milk if the medicine upsets your stomach.

 Different brands of Monodox may have different instructions about taking them with or without food.

 Take Oracea on an empty stomach, at least 1 hour before or 2 hours after a meal.

 You may need to split a Monodox tablet to get the correct dose.
 Follow your doctor's instructions.

 Swallow a delayed-release capsule or tablet whole.
 Do not crush, chew, break, or open it.

 Measure liquid medicine with the dosing syringe provided, or with a special dose-measuring spoon or medicine cup.
 If you do not have a dose-measuring device, ask your pharmacist for one.

-Use this medicine for the full prescribed length of time.
-Your symptoms may improve before the infection is completely cleared.
-Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
+Use this medicine for the full prescribed length of time, even if your symptoms quickly improve.
+Skipping doses can increase your risk of infection that is resistant to medication.
 Monodox will not treat a viral infection such as the flu or a common cold.

 Store at room temperature away from moisture, heat, and light.